 Students are particularly encouraged to nominate their excellent teaching staff.

-Nominations for all categories of Award must be made online using the Teaching Award nomination form (open late March to 31 October).
+Nominations for all categories of Award must be made online using the Teaching Award nomination form.The nomination form is open from late March to 31 October.

 All staff who have been nominated for an award will be contacted by the Tasmanian Institute of Learning & Teaching in early November and invited to attend a Teaching Awards Workshop.